VMoM/dotstar/README.md

 - dotstar uses categories, so for exemple it will ask you if you want some text editors, then for each text editor if you want to install it.

-*The speed will of course depend on of your connexion if you choose to install heavy apps.
+*The speed will of course will depend on your connection speed if you choose to install heavy apps.